Strawberry Creek: Fish

 Strawberry Creek used to have around 13 native fish species, including coldwater salmonids, anadromous steelhead and coho salmon.
 However, observing fish was difficult due to pollution, a decrease in fish population, and poor water quality.
 Therefore, historical trend data was not available, so the reintroduction data was majorly based on recent studies.
 Since then, five species have been reintroduced to the creek: three spined stickleback (Gasterosteus aculeatus), California roach (Lavinias symmetricus), California Hitch (Lavinia exilicauda), Sacramento sucker (Catostomus occidentalis), and the prickly sculpin (Cottus asper).

 The attempts to reintroduce native fish were not successful.
-First, the water quality of the creek was good enough for fish to inhabit.
+First, the water quality of the creek was not good enough for fish to inhabit.
 Water quality tests confirmed the water contained a disturbing amount of mercury and coliform, which was dangerous for not only humans, but also animals that contact with the water.
-The sanity issues were partly caused by improper disposal of garbage and poorly engineered drain system.
+The sanitary issues were partly caused by improper disposal of garbage and poorly engineered drain system.
 Secondly, high flow rates, and more importantly, great difference in flow rates is a great concern for the reintroduction of fish.
 High flow rates can be up to 118 times faster than the regular flow rates at the same location.
 High flow rates were caused by the construction of dams along the creek.
 Reintroduced fish were not able to inhabit under such circumstances.
-Finally, the introduction of a non-native fish, Pacifastacus leniusculus, or Crayfish has a negative impact on the native fish population.
-Crayfish is more aggressive than the native fish species in predation, therefore, has a potential to threaten local fish abundance.
+Finally, the introduction of non-native crayfish species Pacifastacus leniusculus and Procambarus clarkii have had a negative impact on the native fish population.
+Crayfish are more aggressive than the native fish species in predation, therefore, have a potential to threaten local fish abundance.

 Plants

 Since urbanization, new species were introduced to Strawberry creek.
 The invasion of exotic plants has endangered the existence of local seedlings.
 Low biomass of native seedlings is caused by the competition of water in the soil.
 Exotic species have different rates of growth and evapotranspiration, which changes the soil moisture of the creek.
 For example, Algerian ivy and English Ivy have taken over the native habitat.
 They required minimum management and were capable of absorbing pollution, therefore, they were able to spread quickly and dominate the creek area.
-Ivy has decreased the soil moisture, which even harder for native species to survive.
+Ivy has decreased the soil moisture, which makes it even harder for native species to survive.